 Another quality that can be great to look for in a business partner is the ability to keep an open mind.
 Collaborating with someone who isn’t receptive to different ideas or perspectives could be difficult.
 In the worst case scenario, it could prevent your business from reaching its full potential.

-8. Comfort With Risk
+8. Tolerant of Risk

 If you’re looking for a business partner, you might need to find someone with a high tolerance for risk.
 You’ll probably come across situations where you’ll have to go out on a limb or make an investment without knowing how things will turn out.
 If your partner prefers to play it safe, you could miss out on certain opportunities or falter in the face of a challenge.